 - Before: Drink about 15 to 20 ounces of water one to two hours before working out.
 Sip another eight ounces 15 minutes before.

-- During: Sip six ounces of water every 15 minutes (eight ounces if exercising in extreme heat or you're sweating buckets).
-If you're working out for longer than an hour or in excessive heat, then sip Smartwater or a sports drink like Gatorade to replenish lost electrolytes.
+- During: Sip water every 15 minutes, especially if you're exercising in extreme heat or you're sweating buckets.
+If you're working out for longer than an hour or in excessive heat, then sip Smartwater, coconut water, or a sports drink like Gatorade to replenish lost electrolytes.